Multi-layered characterization of hot stellar systems with confidence: Conclusions

 \section{Conclusions}

-\citet{chattopadhyayandkarmakar13} performed statistical cluster analysis on 693 HSS from \citet{misgeldandhilker11} to determine the homogeneous groups present in the data.
-Using the popular $k$-means clustering algorithm and the jump statistic for selection of optimal number of groups they arrived at five optimal groups whose properties were explored using fundamental plane relations and other physical parameters.
-In their main analysis they excluded the candidate GCs (GC\_VCCs), claiming that the candidate GCs would render the data unfit for clustering.
-Their analysis hinges on the homogeneous spherically-dispersed-groups assumption that underlies the $k$-means algorithm, which may not be appropriate and can lead to erroneous results when there is a complex structure present in the underlying statistical groups found through our analysis .
-Our analysis initially grouped all 13456 HSS of \citet{misgeldandhilker11} using $t$MMBC and used BIC to optimally find eight groups.
-Motivated from a syncytial clustering technique proposed by \citet{riveraandmaitra20} we merged certain components of the $t$MMBC solution which revealed two complex groups.
-Using a nonparametric boostrap technique we further determined the confidence of classification of each of the 13456 HSS in each stage of merging to understand the quality of our results and also to ascertain how correctly the stellar systems have been assigned to their correct groups.
+\citet{chattopadhyayandkarmakar13} performed statistical cluster analysis on 673 HSS from \citet{misgeldandhilker11} to determine the homogeneous groups present in the HSS data.
+Using the widely-used $k$-means clustering algorithm along with the jump statistic~\citep{sugarandjames03}, they arrived at five optimal groups whose properties were explored using fundamental plane relations and other physical parameters.
+Their main analysis excluded the candidate GCs (GC\_VCCs), because of concerns that including them would render the data unfit for clustering.
+Their analysis hinges on the homogeneous spherically-dispersed-groups assumption that underlies the $k$-means algorithm, which may not be appropriate and can lead to erroneous results, especially when there is a complex structure present in the underlying statistical groups as found in our analysis.
+We initially grouped all 13456 HSS of \citet{misgeldandhilker11} using $t$MMBC and BIC to optimally find eight groups.
+Motivated from a syncytial clustering technique proposed by \citet{riveraandmaitra20}, we objectively, in a data-driven manner, merged components of the $t$MMBC solution which revealed two complex-structured groups.
+Using a nonparametric bootstrap technique, we further determined the confidence of classification of each of the 13456 HSS at each stage of merging to quantify how correctly the stellar systems have been assigned to their correct groups.
 We then studied the physical and evolutionary properties of the objects in each of the two groups by analyzing their mean stellar mass, surface density and effective radius.
+We found that Group I (that is, Group 5 from the original $t$MMBC solution) consists of typically large and old stellar systems.
+Group II which is made up by merging Groups 1-4, 6-8 of the original $t$MMBC solution consists of younger stellar systems which are brighter than those of Group I and also smaller in size compared to those in Group I. All the GC\_VCCs got classified to this group along with all the GCs and some other HSS.
+Our results point to the fact that the GCs are indeed different from elliptical galaxies which includes the dwarf ellipticals (dEs).
+These results support earlier conclusions~\citep{kormendy85}.
+Our results also confirm that the GC\_VCCs are most likely to be GCs and that there is very less chance that these are dwarfs.